SUMMER PDC: 2-Week Intensive Permaculture Designers Course

 $1200 if paid in full by June 30th)

 We have priced this course to be as accessible as possible – 100% of the suggested registration fee of $1350 covers the costs of producing this intensive training.

 AND we don’t want finances to get in the way of your participation, so there are alternative financial options, including team rates for groups of three or more working together, and an invitation to contribute more to help cover those who can’t pay the full rate right now.
 Contact us for team rate promo codes, or if you need more help making the course work for you financially.
 We will work with you.

 Permaculture, Community, and Hope

-TWO-Week Intensive PDC: Permaculture Design CERTIFICATION
+SUMMER PDC: 2-WEEK INTENSIVE Permaculture Design CERTIFICATION

 Friday, July 28th - Friday, August 11th, 2017

-In addition to a thorough grounding in permaculture ethics, principles and history, the CEBE PDC will provide essential hands-on experience in organic gardening, forest gardening, social permaculture, natural building techniques, appropriate technologies and more, informed by the individual interests and skills of the participants.
-The two-week class will culminate with the Foothills Food Festival, a region-wide gathering where participants have the opportunity to display design work from the course and share our experience with the community.
+In addition to a thorough grounding in permaculture ethics, principles and history, the PDC will provide essential hands-on experience in organic gardening, forest gardening, social permaculture, natural building techniques, appropriate technologies and more, informed by the individual interests and skills of the participants.
+The two-week class will culminate with the Foothills Food Festival, a region-wide gathering where PDC participants have the opportunity to display design work from the course and share our experience with the community.

 Site visits and hands-on opportunities will include the Alan Day Community Garden, a food forest in its 3rd year of development, and a robust farm-to-school site at the Robert’s Farm Preserve.
 We will also visit a variety of local permaculture sites showcasing natural building styles from round-wood and traditional timber-frame, to a certified passive house.
 We will examine CEBE community projects promoting local food, green shelter, renewable energy and post-carbon transport and enjoy public film screenings and lectures.
 For inspiration and reference for our design work, we will also spend time in some of the region’s most beautiful and significant natural areas.